ZeroaNinea/Real-Time-Chat-App/docker-kubernetes-deployments/mongodb-deployments/mongodb-deployment-guide.md

 # **MongoDB Deployment Guide**

-This guide explains how to deploy MongoDB and MongoDB Express using Kubernetes.
+This guide explains how to deploy MongoDB and Mongo Express using Kubernetes.

 ## Prerequisites
 - A running Kubernetes cluster.